Managing Your Award

 Once a status has been assigned, FEMA will make a formal announcement.
-At that time, FEMA Regions will conduct any additional pre-award review action necessary to make ready for award.
-Applicants should work with their FEMA Regional points of contact and subapplicants should work with their applicant points of contact.
+At that time, FEMA regions will conduct any additional pre-award review action necessary.
+Applicants should work with their FEMA regional points of contact and subapplicants should work with their applicant points of contact.

-While there is currently no concrete award date for FY20 BRIC grants, the Pre-Award Selection notice is anticipated for June 2021.
+While While there is currently no concrete award date for fiscal year 2020 BRIC grants, the Pre-Award Selection notice is anticipated for Summer 2021 .

 An eligible applicant, subapplicant, recipient, or subrecipient may request an appeal of either of the following types of actions: